Republicanism in the Netherlands

 Republicanism in the Netherlands is a movement that strives to abolish the Dutch monarchy and replace it with a republic.
-The popularity of the organised republican movement that seeks to abolish the monarchy in its entirety has been suggested to be a minority among the people of the Netherlands, according to opinion polls (according to one 2014 poll, 21%).
-On the other hand, there has shown to be political and popular support in the Netherlands for reducing the political powers and the subsidies of the royal house.
+The popularity of the organised republican movement that seeks to abolish the monarchy in its entirety has been suggested to be a minority among the people of the Netherlands, according to opinion polls (according to one 2023 poll, 37%).

 Terminology

 In discussions on forms of government, it is common to refer to certain 'models', based on how other countries are constituted: